Environment @ 46th Session of the UN Human Rights Council

 The Time is Now

 An appeal to the Human Rights Council to recognize without delay the right of all to a safe, clean, healthy and sustainable environment was shared with all member states ahead of HRC45.
-This appeal, entitled “The Time Is Now“, has now been signed by more than 1,000 organizations from civil society, social, environmental, youth, gender equality and human rights movements, trade unions, Indigenous Peoples, and local communities, from more than 100 countries.
+This appeal, entitled “The Time Is Now“, has now been signed by more than 1,150 organizations from civil society, social, environmental, youth, gender equality and human rights movements, trade unions, Indigenous Peoples, and local communities, from more than 100 countries.
+The call was conveyed at HRC46 in a joint NGO statement.

-The global solidarity movement calling on governments at the Human Rights Council to recognize the human right to a healthy environment is organizing a campaign on twitter to increase the visibility of their message. #TheTimeIsNow
+The global solidarity movement calling on governments at the Human Rights Council to recognize the human right to a healthy environment organized campaign on twitter to increase the visibility of their message. #TheTimeIsNow

 The planetary crises of climate, biodiversity loss and the COVID-19 pandemic show us the devastating costs of the way we have treated our common home, our planet.
 As claimed around the world, the post-COVID recovery must be a green recovery, with the human right to a healthy natural environment, already widely acknowledged at the national and regional levels (in 156 out of 193 of the UN Member States), at its core.
 By filling this gap in international human rights law, this recognition will highlight that human rights have to be guaranteed and effective in the face of environmental challenges.